nagyistge/egeo.ui.kit/readme.md

 Hi!
 This is the repository of the documentation based website of the Egeo UI Kit and Framework, the Stratio UI platform that includes a framework and components that help developers to build apps quickly and safest following the Stratio Design principles and UX best practices.
 This project works as a hub of other Git projects which are interconnected via npm git dependencies.

+The Egeo UI Documentation is built using [KSS](http://warpspire.com/kss/).
+Take it a look first if you want to modify it.

 ## How to install

 Download the project to any folder via `git clone` or using the ZIP button and launch `npm install` to install all dependencies needed to build the website ([NodeJS](https://nodejs.org) and [Git client](https://git-scm.com/download/) are required to be installed first to can use these commands on your console).